mathjax/MathJax-docs/web/typeset.rst

 does so immediately and synchronously, so when the call finishes, the page will have been typeset.
-Note, however, that if the math includes actions that require additional files to be loaded (e.g., TeX input that uses `\require`, or that includes autoloaded extensinos), then an error will be thrown.
+Note, however, that if the math includes actions that require additional files to be loaded (e.g., TeX input that uses `\require`, or that includes autoloaded extensions), then an error will be thrown.
 You can use the ``try/catch`` command to trap this condition.